 Celebrity manicurist,Elle, whose clients include Jennifer Lopez, Blake Lively and Kelly Ripa, adds that this B-complex vitamin helps cut down on the growth of free radicals in the body: “This aids in building strength in our hair, skin and nails.”

 Since biotin reacts differently for everyone, there is no one-size-fits-all answer for how long biotin takes to work.
-If you have brittle nails to begin with, any underlying conditions or you’re a nail biter (the cardinal nail sin),Dasha Minina, serial entrepreneur and Owner of Maxus Nails and Beauticial List, says that this can affect the length of results.
+If you have brittle nails to begin with, any underlying conditions or you're a nail biter (the cardinal nail sin and a major roadblock if you're trying to grow out long, strong nails),Dasha Minina, serial entrepreneur and Owner of Maxus Nails and Beauticial List, says that this can affect the length of results.

 As far as a rough timeline goes, this could be anywhere from 6-12 months, says Correa.
 Elle agrees, adding thatnails naturally regenerate every 4-6 months.
 More importantly though, be sure you're takingbiotin continuously to see results.